-Table 9 provides a summary of the District's performance against policy maximums for debt paid from General Fund or other resources controlled by the District, such as developer fees.
-The District's policy calls for such annual debt service to be no more than 2% of General Fund Expenditures.
-Fiscal year 2017-18 COPs debt service was \$39.9 million and future maximum annual COPs debt service is \$25.0 million (2018-19).
-The District's actual performance is well within the policy ceilings for its COPs gross debt service and any unhedged variable rate obligations.
+Table 9 provides a summary of the District's performance against policy benchmarks, targets and ceilings for debt paid from General Fund or other resources controlled by the District, such as developer fees.
+The District's policy calls for such annual debt service to be no more than 2-2 1⁄2 % of General Fund Expenditures.
+In addition, the Board imposed an even more restrictive COPs annual debt service ceiling of \$105.0 million in 2004.
+Fiscal year 2016-17 COPs debt service was \$42.7 million and future maximum annual COPs debt service is currently \$39.9 million (2017-18).
+The District's actual performance is well within the policy targets and ceilings for its COPs gross debt service and any unhedged variable rate obligations.

-Table 9

-Policy Benchmarks, Targets and Ceilings for Debt Paid

-From General Fund or Other Resources (COPs)

-(As of June 30, 2018)
+Table 9Policy Benchmarks, Targets and Ceilings for Debt PaidFrom General Fund or Other Resources (COPs)(As of June 30, 2017)